typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/explicit-function-return-type.md

   allowDirectConstAssertionInArrowFunctions?: boolean;
   // if true, concise arrow functions that start with the void keyword will not be checked allowConciseArrowFunctionExpressionsStartingWithVoid?: boolean;
+  // if true, functions immediately returning a class definition will not be checked allowMixins?: boolean;
   /**
    * An array of function/method names that will not have their arguments or their return values checked.
    */